How to Grip a Pistol and Master Recoil

 How do you get there?
 Work on your grip technique, dry practice, and get training.

-Dry practice is a secret all top shooters use, whether they're military, police, or competition shooters.
+Dry practice is a secret shared by all top military, police, and competition shooters.

 It's effective, convenient, and free.
 Learn how to dry practice in this guide.